Drizzt Do'Urden: Reception and legacy

-According to PopMatters' Andrew Welsh, Drizzt is Salvatore's attempt to create a multifaceted character who faces internal struggles, in hopes of standing out from the drow, and fantasy fiction in general.
+According to PopMatters Andrew Welsh, Drizzt is Salvatore's attempt to create a multifaceted character who faces internal struggles, in hopes of standing out from the drow, and fantasy fiction in general.
 Welsh feels that Salvatore fails in this regard, saying "any blood Drizzt finds on his hands is quickly justified and most 'internal' conflict is superficial at best."
 A review for Pyramid refers to Drizzt as the "most famous denizen" of Menzoberranzan, identifying him and the city as "some of the most famous pieces of the Realms", while chroniclers of the game Witwer et al. in the book Art & Arcana: A Visual History counted him among the "iconic D&D characters".
 Rob Bricken of Kotaku called Drizzt "one of the Mary Sue-iest characters in all of fiction".

-The Drizzt Do'Urden books are popular with fantasy fans, and the Drizzt character is author R. A. Salvatore's best known creation.
-All 34 novels featuring Drizzt by Salvatore have made The New York Times Best Seller list, starting with The Crystal Shard.
-The Orc King, which marked the 20th anniversary of the character, made it to #7 on the list, as well as #9 on The Wall Street Journal list, #6 on the Publishers Weekly bestseller list, and #36 on the USA Today list of top sellers.

-The Two Swords peaked at #4 on The New York Times Best Seller list in 2004.
-It reached the top of The Wall Street Journals hardcover bestseller list after only two weeks, a record for its publisher Wizards of the Coast.
-It also debuted at #4 on The New York Times's bestseller list and #2 on Publishers Weekly bestseller list.